dwp/kafka-to-hbase/README.md

 Integration tests can be executed inside a Docker container to make use of the Kafka and Hbase instances running in the local stack.
-The integration tests are written in Groovy and use the Spock testing framework.
+The integration tests are written in Kotlin and use the standard `kotlintest` testing framework.

     make integration